HL7/fhir-medication-rems-ig/input/pagecontent/technical-background.md

 Note that the Da Vinci CRD specification outlines additional return types beyond those called out in this IG related to use of FHIR Questionnaires and for other payer-related purposes.
 While this guide does not identify analogous REMS uses for these response types, there is nothing within this specification that precludes their use within a REMS workflow.

-#### DTR
+#### DTR - Documentation Templates and Rules

-Interactions with SMART Applications and form completion described in this guide are similar to the provider / payer interactions defined int he [Da Vinci Documentation Templates and Rules \(DTR\) IG](https://hl7.org/fhir/us/davinci-dtr/).
+Interactions with SMART Applications and form completion described in this guide are similar to the provider / payer interactions defined in the [Da Vinci Documentation Templates and Rules \(DTR\) IG](https://hl7.org/fhir/us/davinci-dtr/).
 With the aim to maintain compatibility where possible with only changes that were necessary to support the differing requirements of REMS workflows.

 Note that the Da Vinci DTR specification outlines different methods to achieve the goals with shared SMART on FHIR applications and native EHR support.
 These capabilities are optional with this standard as the REMS Administrators can implement their own applications with or without the use of FHIR Questionnaires and CQL (Clinical Quality Language).

+The Prescriber Intermediaries **SHOULD** implement a Shared SMART on FHIR application that can be used with any REMS Administrator.
+This will reduce the burden on REMS Administrators to register their own applications with every EHR.
+The Shared SMART App uses the same methods as DTR to retrieve Questionnaires and CQL using the $questionnaire-package FHIR Operation.
+The REMS Administrators **SHOULD** likewise implement the operation and make any forms or documents available to be completed by the clients including Provider and Patient using this shared method.

 <p></p>